Leslie Spotz: Honors

 Spotz was finalist in the National Federation of Music Clubs Competition, and received special recognition in the performance of chamber music from Performers of Connecticut, Inc.

 Spotz is an "internationally recognized pianist" by the International Piano Performance Examinations Committee (IPPEC) of Taiwan.

 Recordings

-An active proponent of music by women, her 1999 solo CD for Leonore Records features selections of music of women composers.
-Her discography includes her performance on “Fantasias,” the CD by flutist, Adeline Tomasone.
+An active proponent of music by women, her 1999 solo CD for Leonore Records features selections of music by women composers.
+Her discography includes her performance on Fantasias, a CD album by flautist Adeline Tomasone.